 In the case that you know that a particular electrical component is getting power on the positive side, you can check to see that it has a good ground.
 Considering that you already know you have a good positive connection, attach one end to the positive.
 Next you will touch the other end of your tester to the ground wire for this specific component.
 If you light up, you’re in good shape.
 If not, you need to clean the contact points and check the ground wire’s path.
 Once you determine where the issue is, ground connections are pretty easy to re-establish.

 While automotive electrical repairs can be a real pain, this tutorial on how to use a test light just might be able to help you find your problem.
-If you are still having problems or need a good, reputable mechanic, come by our auto repair shop in Columbia, SC.
+If you are still having problems or need a good, reputable mechanic, come by our auto repair shop in Columbia, SC auto repair pro.
 Sanford’s Automotive Service is a full-service auto repair shop that handles all types of automotive electrical repairs and all types of domestic and foreign auto repair.